zfxbear/ECS_150-Project.1/Report.md

 ### HanChen Yu & QiJun Liang

 ## Summary
-This program `sschell.c`, can Execution of user-supplied commands with optional arguments, Selection of typical builtin commands, Redirection of the standard output of commands to files and Composition of commands via piping.
+This program `sschell.c`is a command-line interpreter.
+It takes input from the user in the form of a command line and executes them, which means support for output and input redirection and pipelining commands.

 ## Implementation
 1.Using `fgets` to get the command input